Jared-Kunhart/render_deployment/README.md

 ## App Academy Projects

-### - Creating a single free Database to host all your projects.
+### - Creating a single free Database to host all your projects

 Click on the "New +" button in the navigation bar, and click on "PostgreSQL" to create your Postgres database instance.